Late Sevilla goals end Real's unbeaten run

 City has dropped 10 points behind leader Chelsea in the title race after the latest damaging setback, the third loss in four away games.

-The early season EPL leader had chances to go ahead at Goodison and a penalty claim ignored before Romelu Lukaku put the Toffees in front.
+The early season EPL leader had chances to go ahead at Goodison, and a penalty claim was ignored before Romelu Lukaku put the Toffees in front.

-Kevin Mirallas quickly added to the tally just after the break, a vital goal as Guardiola later conceded, and further strikes from home grown midfielder Tom Davies and new signing Ademola Lookman really rubbed it in.
+Fellow Belgian Kevin Mirallas quickly added to the tally just after the break, a vital goal as Guardiola later conceded, and further strikes from homegrown midfielder Tom Davies and new signing Ademola Lookman rubbed it in.

 "It was awful for my players," Guardiola said.

-City's Manchester neighbor United needed a late Zlatan Ibrahimovic goal, his 19th of the season, to salvage a late 1-1 draw against Liverpool in the north-west derby.
+City's Manchester neighbor United needed a late Zlatan Ibrahimovic goal, his 19th of the season, to salvage a late 1-1 draw against Liverpool in the northwest derby.

-James Milner had put Liverpool ahead with a first half penalty at Old Trafford, but United pressure paid off after the break and Ibrahimovic was on hand to head home the equalizer.
+James Milner had put Liverpool ahead with a first-half penalty at Old Trafford, but United pressure paid off after the break and veteran striker Ibrahimovic was on hand to head home the equalizer.

-It saw United's 12-game winning run in all competitions come to a halt, but Jose Mourinho's team is still on an unbeaten 16-game run in the EPL.
+It ended United's 12-game winning run in all competitions, but Jose Mourinho's team is still on an unbeaten 16-game run in the EPL.

-Jurgen Klopp's Liverpool is still searching for its first win of 2017 and has dropped to third in the standings behind Chelsea and Tottenham Hotspur.
+Jurgen Klopp's Liverpool is still searching for its first win of 2017 and has dropped to third in the standings behind Chelsea and Tottenham Hotspur -- who both won Saturday.